OGRECave/ogre-next/Docs/src/manual/compositor.md

 		shadows	MyShadowNode_1
 		shadows	MyShadowNode_2

-		// These 3 parameters are the same as in pass_scene camera		CameraName
+		// These 4 parameters are the same as in pass_scene camera		CameraName
 		lod_camera	CameraName
 		cull_camera	CameraName
+		visibility_mask	0xffffffff
 	}
 }
 ```